-We made a Thanksgiving leaf garland today!
+We made a fall leaf garland today to add to our Thanksgiving decorations!
 Maia and I worked on it together, writing things we were thankful for on the leaves as well as designs and pictures.

 This is something I’ve wanted to do ever since Sarah at Quince and Quire posted about her beautiful hand-painted leaves last fall.
 And then Cassi posted her list of crafts to instill thankfulness in children this past week which further inspired me.
 For this garland, I put a couple ideas together, namely Sarah’s leaves and Playful Learning‘s grateful tree with something that we could hang on the wall.

-Maia and I started with fall leaves we had pressed, Sharpie metallic pens, and poster board to protect the table.
-We wrote what we were thankful for — family, light, friends, love, chocolate, birthdays, etc. — on some of the leaves, traced veins on some others, and just decorated the rest.
+Maia and I started with fall leaves we had pressed, Sharpie metallic markers, and poster board to protect the table.
+We wrote what we were thankful for—family, light, friends, love, chocolate, birthdays, etc.—on some of the leaves, traced veins on some others, and just decorated the rest.
 Maia and I both loved this and spent over an hour drawing and writing.

 The leaf makes a great fall canvas…